Online application

 How to pay?

-• Applying for multiple programmes?
-Then you will pay an application fee for each separate application.
+- If you are applying for multiple programmes, you will have to pay the application fee for each individual application.

-• If you've applied for the wrong programme, and have already paid the application fee, you will need to apply for the correct programme and pay the application fee again.
+- Did you apply for the wrong programme, and have you already paid the application fee?
+You will have to submit a new application for the correct programme and pay the application fee again.

 Application is processed

-After you submit your application, you will get an e-mail confirming that we've received your application.
+After you submit your application (within 24 hours), you will get an e-mail confirming that we've received your application.
 Our student administration will verify if all required documents are included.

 Any documents missing?